Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 Even for series distributed by Sky and available on Peacock, it seems it's possible for some specific programs to end up elsewhere – such as Intergalactic, which will be available on Crave beginning in July 2021.

 No. The multi-year agreement whereby Peacock will hold exclusive U.S. rights to WWE Network programming is explicitly stated as applying "in the U.S." – and nowhere else.
 Reporting by other outlets has made clear that the international versions of the WWE Network will maintain the status quo.

 In Canada, Rogers Communications holds exclusive rights to World Wrestling Entertainment (WWE) programming, including distribution rights to WWE Network, until 2024.
-Under Rogers' current model, Canadians can only subscribe to WWE Network through a TV service provider, for $12.99 per month (at minimum; the price varies by provider).
-The provider does not necessarily have to be Rogers – WWE Network is also offered on competitors like Bell and VMedia – but it is still not available on a pure over-the-top basis.
+Under Rogers' current model, Canadians can only subscribe to WWE Network through a TV service provider, for a minimum of $12.99 per month – the price varies by provider, with Rogers Cable itself offering it for slightly more at last check.
+The provider does not necessarily have to be Rogers – WWE Network is also offered on competitors like Bell and VMedia – but it is still not yet available on a pure over-the-top basis.

 What about everything else?
 "The Office"?
 The Kardashians?

 Many of the other films and TV series in the NBCUniversal library remain available on other streaming services in Canada, including Netflix (which appears to be keeping Canadian streaming rights to The Office for the foreseeable future despite having lost U.S. rights at the end of 2020), Crave (which streams 30 Rock), and Prime Video (Parks & Recreation, and more recently certain seasons of Law & Order and most of its spinoffs).
 These may change from time to time, but we have seen no indication that any of them would be specifically affected by Corus' deal for Peacock's original programming.